How Long Should I Wait When Someone Reschedules a Date

 The Text That Ends Limbo

-If you want to close things out cleanly and confidently, send:
+If you want to close things out clearly and confidently, send this:

 “If you want to reschedule, I am free this week.
 If not, totally no worries.”

-It is respectful, clear, and puts the responsibility back where it belongs.
+That message is calm, respectful, and direct.
+It gives space without disappearing and puts responsibility back where it belongs.

 If they still do not commit, that is your answer.